-In this section we prove a result that generalizes the classical Iwahori-Matsumoto description given in theorem \ref{2.20}, thus giving a partial solution to the problem of describing the action of $\mathcal{H}(G,I)$ on $S(X)^I$.
+In this section, we prove a result that generalizes the classical Iwahori-Matsumoto description given in Theorem \ref{2.20}.
+Thus, giving a partial solution to the problem of describing the action of $\mathcal{H}(G,I)$ on $S(X)^I$.
 This allows us to show that $S(X)^I$ is finitely generated over $\mathcal{H}(G,I)$.

-In the description of Iwahori-Matsumoto, a key role is played by a length function on the affine Weyl group.
-For our description, we will use a length function $\ell_{\sigma}$ on the set $I \backslash G/H.$
+In the description of Iwahori-Matsumoto, a key role is played by the length function on the extended affine Weyl group.
+For our description, we will use a length function $l_{\sigma}$ on the set $H \backslash G/I.$